kontainapp/km/docs/planning/m1/java-start.md

   * Secrets are read from mounts and may use inotify
 * Production vs. Preparation: configuration during snapshot capture has to be production one
 * Do we support/use inotify to the payload  ?
-  * Also , can we issue inotify for open files on snapshot restore ?
+  * Also, can we issue inotify for open files on snapshot restore ?
 * How do we deal with env vars changing  ?
   * e.g. “replica_number” env which is different per invocation and used internally for forming DB key (e.g. Kafka/confluent)
 * Supporting GLIBC and using openjdk pre-built vs. building and test multiple versions ourselves  in the initial product